john9francis/radiation-modeling/time-spent-thesis.md

 - Make official runs!

 2/7:
 - Added secondary collimator.
 NOTE: out of every 500 particles about 1 actually hits the phantom.
+- Now I have runs with and without the secondary collimator.
+The heat map looks a lot better with the collimator, but PDD graph looks better without.
+I guess I could discuss that stuff, or just choose one.
+I think I'll check the accurate collimator heatMap runs and then decide.